silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development-(in-progress).md

   * Click "OK"
   * Click "Yes" to the prompt "Do you want to set this interpreter as Project Interpreter?"
   * You should now have a remote interpreter, *do check*.
 Something is not fully understood here, it might be that you need to "apply" as well as "saving" at some point.
 If this step is not properly done, you won't find the "path mapping" step later in the process.
 Otherwise, you can consult [PyCharm's documentation for remote interpreters](http://www.jetbrains.com/pycharm/quickstart/configuring_interpreter.html#remote_vagrant) if you want more details
-* (OPTIONAL) to make PyCharm's editor traverse imports in edx-platform python modules:
-  * go to Preferences -> Project Structure
-  * mark the following directories as Source Folders:
+* (OPTIONAL) to make PyCharm's editor traverse imports in edx-platform python modules, go to Preferences -> Project Structure and mark the following directories as Source Folders:
   * lms/djangoapps and lms/lib
   * cms/djangoapps and cms/lib
   * common/djangoapps and common/lib

 ### Create a PyCharm remote interpreter (PyCharm v3.4+)
 * Select "Preferences..." from the Apple menu